Proudly serving families, seniors, veterans and the disabled.

 Founded in 2015 to better serve the elderly, Veterans and the disabled, we guide families through the challenges of estate planning, elder law, Veterans benefits and special needs planning.
 We also provide services in Probate and Estate Administration.

-Estate planning is a comprehensive process that addresses decision making of your assets and person in both life and death.
-Estate Planning often includes legal documents such as wills, trusts and durable power of attorney, healthcare surrogate and other advanced directives.
+Estate Planning is a comprehensive process that addresses decision making of your assets and yourself in both life and death.
+Estate Planning often includes legal documents such as Last Will and Testament, a Trust, a Durable Power of Attorney, Healthcare Surrogate or Healthcare Proxy, and other Advanced Directives.
 Estate Planning also include asset protection planning.

-Elder law is a comprehensive approach to ensuring an aging client has capable decision makers, the appropriate care they require and that they can pay their health care and living expenses.
-Elder law attorneys work with health care professionals create a holistic plan that meets an individual senior’s needs.
+Elder Law or Long-Term Care planning is a comprehensive approach to ensuring an aging client has capable decision makers, the appropriate care they require and that they can pay their health care and living expenses.

-Elder can include, but is not limited to the following:
+Elder Law can include, but is not limited to the following:

 - Estate planning (wills and trusts)